Rocklin-Lab/mhdx_pipeline/README.md

 The `mHDX-MS` pipeline is designed for processing mass spectrometry data from hydrogen-deuterium exchange (HDX-MS) experiments from LC-IMS-MS analysis.
 Utilizing `Snakemake`, it ensures scalable, reproducible data analysis.

+To facilitate reproducibility and user onboarding, we provide a set of curated example files associated with one of our experimental libraries.
+These files, available under the `Demo` section, include all necessary inputs to execute a full pipeline run, including protein sequences, processed mass spectrometry data, and a template configuration file for both pH6 and pH9 experiments.

 ---